 Two examples of our AOP systems in which UV oxidation processes have been successfully implemented for cosmetic wastewater:

-460 m³ / d wastewater from a manufacturer of cosmetics made from a mixture of surfactants, dyes, complexing agents, fats, metal ions and oxidizing agents must have an inlet value of COD <600 mg / L with an average COD of 15 g / L, additional requirements such as EDTA under the detection limit, no color, etc. are sufficient.
+460 m³/d wastewater (average COD about 15 g/L) from a manufacturer of cosmetics made from a mixture of surfactants, dyes, complexing agents, fats, metal ions and oxidizing agents must have an value of COD <600 mg/L before discharge to the local sewer.
+The average of the untreated waste water is loadede with a COD of 15 g/L.

-10 m³ / d wastewater from a contract manufacturer of cosmetic products contains a COD load of approx. 50 g / L, the majority of which are anionic, nonionic and cationic surfactants.
-The wastewater from the company means that the municipal sewage treatment plant regularly overflows.
-Antifoam agents prevent the worst in the sewage treatment plant, but lose their effect when diluted in the receiving water and the flowing water foams.
-Since enviolet operated UV oxidation, these problems have been eliminated and the cosmetic company has been able to expand its production, which previously failed because of the wastewater problem.
+10 m³/d wastewater from a contract manufacturer of cosmetic products contains a COD load of approx. 50 g/L, the majority of which are anionic, nonionic and cationic surfactants, and also fats.
+The wastewater from the company means that the municipal sewage treatment plant regularly overflows and delivered foam into the local river.
+Antifoam agents prevent the worst in the sewage treatment plant, but lose their effect when diluted in the receiving water and the flowing water foams again.
+Since enviolet operated UV oxidation, these problems have been eliminated and the cosmetic company has been able to expand its production, which previously failed because of the described wastewater problem.

 The UV-based AOP systems (Advanced Oxidation Process Systems) from Enviolet are able to treat even optically dense media economically and are ideally suited for all applications in the cosmetic industry.
 A major advantage is that there is no significant amount of secondary waste of a problematic nature, as is the case with other processes (precipitation, evaporation, etc.).
 In the cosmetic industry we often combine our oxidation processes with biological oxidation (municipal or industrial).